zetavg/chromium-website/site/blink/launching-features/index.md

 this may encompass changes to current code that fix a bug or implement new changes to the spec without changes to the API shape itself.

-### Changing stages
+### Changing feature type

-It is possible to change types later in the process - for example, if you start out implementing an already existing standard, but discover you need to incubate a new API during the process, you can change the feature type and move back stages.
+It is possible to change types later in the process - for example, if you start out implementing an already existing standard, but discover you need to incubate a new API during the process, you can start over with a new ChromeStatus entry.
 Note that there are few [strictly required gates to the Chromium process](/blink/guidelines/api-owners/procedures) (e.g., 3 LGTMs from API owners on an intent-to-ship) - particularly in the earlier stages we want to encourage experimentation.
 However, there are required fields for most stages in the